 PDC is an agile, networked organisation.
 We work digitally and in person, with projects and people across Europe and beyond.
-A core team led by Dr. Dan Moxon co-ordinates the work of the organisation, guiding our work and ensuring a quality in all areas.
+A core team led by Dr. Dan Moxon co-ordinates the work of the organisation, guiding our work and ensuring quality in all areas.

 Our associates are all active in other roles within the sector, all with outstanding reputations in their own right.
 They collaborate with People Dialogue and change as well as taking on work independently within the sector, and in some cases also holding permanent roles in other organisations.

 This approach ensures people working with us have the highest level of expertise and are connected to the latest sector developments and thinking.
 Our network is able to mobilise a flexible team with a world leading volume of experience.

 Dr Dan Moxon (he/him) - Director

 Ondřej Bárta (he/him) - Senior Associate

 Ondřej Bárta is a youth researcher whose assignments on both national and international level span from volunteering, through youth projects within the EU programmes, to youth participation.
 He also conducts evaluation on both national and international levels, focusing mostly on the macro level (youth policy), and on the micro level (single project evaluation).
 He has been long engaged within the RAY Research Network, and appears regularly on various research conferences where he tackles youth-related research findings.